cantaloupe-project/cantaloupe/README.md

 For testing, copy `test.properties.sample` to `test.properties` and fill in whatever info you have.

-The tests are structured into three profiles:
+The tests are structured into four profiles:

 ### 1. Tests with no dependencies